-- ► It creates an official university policy that strongly affirms the importance of free expression, nullifying any existing restrictive speech codes in the process. - ► It prevents administrators from disinviting speakers, no matter how controversial, whom members of the campus community wish to hear from. - ► It establishes a system of disciplinary sanctions for students and anyone else who interferes with the free-speech rights of others. - ► It allows persons whose free-speech rights have been improperly infringed by the university to recover court costs and attorney's fees. - ► It reaffirms the principle that universities, at the official institutional level, ought to remain neutral on issues of public controversy to encourage the widest possible range of opinion and dialogue within the university itself. - ► It ensures that students will be informed of the official policy on free expression. - ► It authorizes a special subcommittee of the university board of trustees to issue a yearly report to the public, the trustees, the governor, and the legislature on the administrative handling of free-speech issues.
+- It creates an official university policy that strongly affirms the importance of free expression, nullifying any existing restrictive speech codes in the process. - It prevents administrators from disinviting speakers, no matter how controversial, from whom members of the campus community wish to hear. - It establishes a system of disciplinary sanctions for anyone who interferes with the free-speech rights of others. - It allows persons whose free-speech rights have been infringed by the university to recover court costs and attorneys fees. - It reaffirms the principle that universities, at the official institutional level, ought to remain neutral on issues of public controversy to encourage the widest possible range of opinion and dialogue within the university itself. - It ensures that students will be informed of the official policy on free expression. - It authorizes a special subcommittee of the university board of trustees to issue a yearly report to the public on the administrative handling of free-speech issues. - It requires security fees for invited speakers to be reasonable, and not based on the content of speech.
+The university may restrict the use of University facilities to invited individuals.